 How to protect early peas

 A single layer of greenhouse plastic keeps it in the greenhouse 4 degrees warmer at night than the outside temperature.
 That is not much if we are talking about freezing temperatures around -12 C (10F).
 Those little sprouts needed more protection.
 I covered them with two extra layers of Frost Blankets.
+Each layer about doubles the protection.
 The peas grew!

 How to harvest early peas